Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Rest
 ```
 ---
+# The Storming and The Craeg

 In the morning the caravaneers make their way the rest of the way to [[Ravenscraeg]].
 They come upon the structure towering up on a cliff consisting of a large hall and tower silent except for the caw of the mass of ravens adorning the roofs, eaves and railings.
 The way up is a narrow wooden stairway winding up the cliff 90 feet in switchback fashion.
 In some places the stair is anchored directly into the rock face and others they are suspended upon supports and buttresses driven into the rock.
 Lichen and moss cover the stairs and rocks with pale vines roots and blooms of Nightshade, Willow herb, and Bog Tea sprouting from the occasional crevice in the stone.

-"We should be wary of traps" - N
+><mark style="background: #ABF7F7A6;">"We should be wary of traps"</mark> - N
-"I think this is one of the rare times i agree with [[Naoto no Hatsuyuki|Noe]]" - G
+<mark style="background: #BBFABBA6;">"I think this is one of the rare times i agree with Noe"</mark> - G
-"Well, there's nowhere to go but up.
+<mark style="background: #FFF3A3A6;">"Well, there's nowhere to go but up.
 Do you want to look around?
 See if there's another way.
-I have a feeling.
-This is gonna be our only method of egress." - O
+I have a feeling this is gonna be our only method of egress."</mark> - O
-"I can go and take a look from the top if you'd prefer and see if there's anything on the way down."
+<mark style="background: #ABF7F7A6;">"I can go and take a look from the top if you'd prefer and see if there's anything on the way down."</mark> - N
-"Information would be good.
-There's not many ways to retreat here." - O
+<mark style="background: #FFF3A3A6;">"Information would be good.
+There's not many ways to retreat here."</mark> - O
-"Yeah don't get yourself too badly harmed." - N
+<mark style="background: #ABF7F7A6;">"Yeah don't get yourself too badly harmed."</mark> - N

 [[Naoto no Hatsuyuki|Noe]] takes a few steps forward and dissapears instantly from sight.
 They party cannot see her but she climbs straight up the cliff using her supernatural abilities and circumvents much of the stairway.
 She scouts the landing and sees a place where the rock creates a landing upon wich a small hollow is plastered over with what appears to be a huge wasps nest. [[Naoto no Hatsuyuki|Noe]] makes a mental note of that.

-"How's it looking up there?" - O
+><mark style="background: #FFF3A3A6;">"How's it looking up there?"</mark> - O
-"How much do you like wasps?" - N
+><mark style="background: #ABF7F7A6;">"How much do you like wasps?"</mark> - N
-"They can be really tasty actually, Kind of Spicy" - O
+><mark style="background: #FFF3A3A6;">"They can be really tasty actually, Kind of Spicy"</mark> - O
-"... " - N
+><mark style="background: #ABF7F7A6;">"... "</mark> - N

 [[Naoto no Hatsuyuki|Noe]] continues her survey of the area as she makes her way back down the stair looking for traps.
 Upon returning to the party she puts a hand on [[Ochitsuite Arashi|Ochi]] and [[Ukshaka]]'s Shoulders.

-"It's more or less fine with exception of teh creepy looking wasp nest that looks big enough for me to walk into." - N
+><mark style="background: #ABF7F7A6;">"It's more or less fine with exception of teh creepy looking wasp nest that looks big enough for me to walk into."</mark> - N
 " *Son of a bitch* " - [[Ukshaka]] in [[Varki]] whos hand is on her sword
-"Sorry she just kind of does that" - O
+<mark style="background: #FFF3A3A6;">"Sorry she just kind of does that"</mark> - O
 "You should not do that when we hunt those of your kind." - [[Ukshaka]]
-"No, but you probably should have seen me coming" - N
+<mark style="background: #ABF7F7A6;">"No, but you probably should have seen me coming"</mark> - N
 "I do not have a way to see that which is unseen." [[Ukshaka]]
-"Well lets march on shall we." - O
+<mark style="background: #FFF3A3A6;">"Well lets march on shall we."</mark> - O

-And they make their way up the stairs finding no traps on their way and arriving at the rock landing and the strange insectoid mass. [[Ochitsuite Arashi|Ochi]] steps closer to try to examine it while still tens of feet away but before he can infer anything a spider eater with a pincered face, pincered hands and a stinger emerges from the mass. [[Ochitsuite Arashi|Ochi]] recognizes the beast and relays to the party the dangers it poses including a poison that paralyzes unhale victims for weeks at a time and the reproductive method of implating it's young inside those it paralyzes.
+And they make their way up the stairs finding no traps on their way and arriving at the rock landing and the strange insectoid mass. [[Ochitsuite Arashi|Ochi]] steps closer to try to examine it while still tens of feet away but before he can infer anything a spider eater with a pincered face, pincered hands and a stinger emerges from the mass. [[Ochitsuite Arashi|Ochi]] recognizes the beast and relays to the party the dangers it poses including a poison that paralyzes unhale victims for weeks at a time and the reproductive method of implanting it's young inside those it paralyzes.

+## The Watchdog

+1.
 It lunges before anyone can react baring pincers and stinger scoring multiple hits on [[Ochitsuite Arashi|Ochi]] who is unprepared. [[Ochitsuite Arashi|Ochi]] stealing himself against this onlaught and though he has clearly been stung by the creature he doesn't seem overly hurt.
 [[Koya Mvashti|Koya]] attempted to strike it and missed.
 [[Naoto no Hatsuyuki|Noe]] does the same and strikes true flaying the creature then vanishes.
 [[Ochitsuite Arashi|Ochi]] having recuperated somewhat also attempts to stab him adopting a defensive stance and strikes true on the slightly weakened spider eater.
 [[Grayson]] from the rear fires a flurry of arrows ending the spider eaters existence.
+##

-"I don't feel great [[Koya Mvashti|Koya]].
-Could you help me?" - O
+><mark style="background: #FFF3A3A6;">"I don't feel great Koya.
+Could you help me?"</mark> - O
-"Given the color of these that's coming out of your sting hole there might I suggest chugging these anti-toxins." - N *tinking as small bottles hit the wooden walkway they stand on*
+><mark style="background: #ABF7F7A6;">"Given the color of these that's coming out of your sting hole there might I suggest chugging these anti-toxins."</mark> - N

+*tinking as small bottles hit the wooden walkway they stand on*

 After having seen the first of the defenses of Ravenscragg [[Grayson]] Focuses his inner energies for a moment and his skin darkens.

-"We should be very careful.
+><mark style="background: #FFF3A3A6;">"We should be very careful.
 If this was the front guard, they these things can paralyze you.
-I don't know how I fought it off but these are very dangerous defensive measures." - O
+I don't know how I fought it off but these are very dangerous defensive measures."</mark> - O
-"I bet they don't get lots of solicitors." - G
+><mark style="background: #BBFABBA6;">"I bet they don't get lots of solicitors."</mark> - G
-"Thank you for healing me by the way [[Koya Mvashti|Koya]]" - O
+><mark style="background: #FFF3A3A6;">"Thank you for healing me by the way Koya" </mark>- O
-"Of course darling.
+>"Of course darling.
 Thank you for never... being boring." - [[Koya Mvashti|Koya]]
-"See [[Koya Mvashti|Koya]] gets it." - N
+><mark style="background: #ABF7F7A6;">"See Koya gets it."</mark> - N

 The adventurers make their way further up the walkway and come upon a wide porch surmounting the rickety conglomeration of stairs and landings below providing a panoramic view of the boggy plains that extend to the hazy horizon.
 The looming green-grey stone hall of the fortress blocks further progress.
 Inset arrow slits with heavy wooden shutters flank a bronze banded portal that leads within above three more arrow slits look out over the precipice.
 Upon this fortress porch more of the avian assassins await the rescuers.

+## The Shadows Defenses
+1.
 [[Grayson]], more than prepared, sinks several arrows into the foremost frosty shadow who slumps to the planks.

-"I don't think they are here to welcome us." - G
+><mark style="background: #BBFABBA6;">"I don't think they are here to welcome us."</mark> - G

 [[Wei yan]] quickly pounces along the railing to close on another.
 [[Ukshaka]] draws her sword and shield and steps into the fray.
 The feathered defenders step forward and vanish.